My Story

 My Approach: Performance, Resilience, and Growth

 Now, as a Sport and Exercise Psychologist (in Training), I take an integrative approach, drawing from multiple frameworks to tailor support to each athlete’s unique needs.
 My practice philosophy is strongly aligned with humanistic and holistic principles, prioritising the growth of the whole individual, recognising that performance, well-being, and personal development are deeply interconnected.
-While I look to incorporate various evidence-based methods, I currently favour Acceptance and Commitment Therapy (ACT) as a guiding framework, alongside approaches that support resilience, self-determination, and psychological flexibility.
+While I look to incorporate various evidence-based methods, I currently favour Acceptance and Commitment Therapy (ACT) as a guiding framework, alongside approaches that support psychological skills, resilience, self-determination, and psychological flexibility.

 I aim to help athletes, coaches, teams, and organisations perform under pressure, build mental resilience, and optimise their environment for sustained success.